Havukainenn/PersonalPixelPage/README.md

 A for-fun different portfolio site, a retro theme.
-Includes a landing page, a game, portfolio page and an about page.
+Includes a landing page, portfolio page and an about page.
 Made with React (JavaScript + HTML + CSS)

 To-do: